The Pin of Shame: Examining Content Creators' Adoption of Pinning Inappropriate Comments as a Moderation Strategy: Related Work

+The current paper is concerned with creator-led moderation practices.
 Content creators on digital platforms routinely encounter harmful comments from other users, either as responses to their posted content or elsewhere on their news feeds~\cite{harris2023black,jhaver2022designing}.
 Such comments include instances of online harassment~\cite{schoenebeck2021drawing}, hate speech, graphic content, and misinformation~\citep{shea2024discursive}.
 In response, creators employ a range of coping mechanisms~\cite{thomas2022s}, including punitive measures (e.g., flagging, blocking, deleting~\cite{kou2021flag,crawford2016flag,john2024classification,jhaver2018online}), visibility-reduction tools (e.g., toxicity sliders and keyword filters~\cite{jhaver2022designing,jhaver2023personalizing}), and discursive interventions like counter-speech~\cite{blaya2019cyberhate,blackwell2018online,shea2024discursive}.

 These mechanisms vary in their accessibility, granularity of control, scope of impact, effectuation delays, and certainty of outcomes~\cite{jhaver2023personalizing,zhang2023cleaning}.
 For instance, flagging a comment aims to remove it platform-wide for all users, but its impact is delayed and contingent on platforms' flag review decisions~\cite{crawford2016flag}.
 In contrast, muting or keyword-based filtering hides content only for the configuring creator, and its effects are certain and immediate~\cite{jhaver2023personalizing,jhaver2022designing}.
 On the other hand, \textit{disliking} a comment does not remove or hide it, but publicly indicates disapproval---the impact is immediately visible and the dislikers usually remain unrevealed~\cite{lee2022negative}.
-Given these differences, content creators often tailor their choice of response to inappropriate behaviors to achieve their specific goals~\cite{chen2013and, gallagher2018divergent, masullo2018nastywomen}.
+Given these differences, content creators often tailor their choice of response to inappropriate behaviors to achieve their specific goals~\cite{chen2013and, thomas2022s, masullo2018nastywomen}.
+Within this ecosystem of creator-led moderation mechanisms, the `Pin of Shame' has emerged as a novel form of creator-led moderation to address online harm, as we next describe.

-Within this ecosystem, the `Pin of Shame' has emerged as a novel form of creator-led moderation to address online harm.
-This approach is accessible only to the creators to apply to comments to their own posted content.
-As noted in the previous section, it involves content creators pinning problematic comments to the top of their post's comments section, thereby increasing the comment's visibility and inviting public scrutiny and criticism.